 How to use Basic authentication in wget

-On a normal Basic-auth exchange, wget requests the URL, receives a 401 Unauthorized response with a WWW-Authenticate: Basic challenge, and then retries with an Authorization header when credentials are available.
-Some older gateways never send that challenge, which is when --auth-no-challenge matters.
+On a normal Basic-auth exchange, wget requests the URL, receives a 401 Unauthorized response with a WWW-Authenticate: Basic challenge, and retries with an Authorization header when credentials are available.
+Some older gateways never send that challenge, so --auth-no-challenge is reserved for endpoints that require credentials on the first request.

-Basic auth should stay on trusted HTTPS endpoints because the scheme itself does not protect the password in transit.
+Basic auth should stay on trusted HTTPS endpoints because the scheme itself does not protect the password without transport encryption.
 Passwords typed on the command line can also leak through process listings, shell history, and debug logs, so prompted entry is safer for one-off access than copying secrets into every command.

 Steps to use Basic authentication in wget: